 Only 20% of people with genital herpes get classical symptoms.
 There’s definitely a lot of bad luck why one person gets symptoms of recurrent genital herpes when most people get no symptoms at all.
 Around 80% of adults have antibodies to type 1 HSV, and 12% of adults have antibodies to type 2 HSV.

 What are the Symptoms of Chlamydia?

 - Males: Pain on passing urine or discharge (yellow or white).
-Pain and swelling in the testicle or scrotum (orchitis / epididymitis)
+Pain and swelling in the testicle or scrotum (orchitis / epididymitis).

 - Females: Stinging on passing urine, discharge (yellow or white), abnormal vaginal bleeding, pelvic or lower abdominal pain, fever, pain during intercourse.

-However, the main concern with chlamydia is infertility in women.
+The main concern with chlamydia is infertility in women.
 How common is infertility after having chlamydia?

 Around 15% of women with Chlamydia will develop pelvic inflammatory disease (PID).
 This occurs when the infection travels up to the fallopian tubes and typically causes abdominal and pelvic pain.
 The chances of developing infertility after PID caused by chlamydia is between 1% and 20% (frustratingly different figures hey?).
 PID may also lead to chronic pelvic pain, and there is an increased risk of pregnancy in the tube (ectopic pregnancy).